THE GRAND ROYAL STORY

-Steve began and completed his apprenticeship in women and men’s hairstyling at the very successful Stuut’s of Sydney salons back in 1985.
-He worked under Norman Ironside and Sharron Blain two very switched on characters and champions of styling.
-Steve learnt the fundamentals of running a great business hair wise and training.
+It was way back in 1985 when Grand Royal founder, Steve Salecich, completed his apprenticeship at the renowned Stuuts of Sydney salons back in 1985.
+Under the guidance of Norman Ironside and Sharron Blain, Steve learnt the fundamentals of cutting, running a great business, and training.

-After leaving Stuut’s he joined his father, a fourth generation barber for a stint in men’s barbering.
-This is where he honed his skills from a man that was a true perfectionist.
-Leaning the finer art of the face shave, beard designs and the more traditional aspects of cutting and razoring.
+After leaving Stuuts, Steve joined his father – a fourth generation master barber – where he honed his skills and was taught the finer art of the face shave, beard designs and the more traditional aspects of cutting and razoring.

 “I’m very proud of the experienced staff in our team and the three great destinations we have created.
 We have a band of juniors coming through who are being trained by some of the best barbers in the industry, which in turn will mean a healthy crop of new barbers to keep our craft alive.”

-In London Maria worked in a barber shop not far from the Tower of London, she mastered the art of beard shaping under an old Polish man named Frank.
-Word grew of Frank and Maria’s beard shaping skills and before long every Beefeater from the Tower of London became their regulars.
+In London, Maria worked in a barbershop not far from the Tower of London, where she mastered the art of beard-shaping.
+Word grew of her beard-shaping skills and before long most of the Beefeaters from the Tower of London became regular clients.

-Arriving in Sydney in 1997 after a few demoralizing days in $5 chop shops, Maria started working alongside Steve and his father; there she discovered they all shared the same passion for men’s hair styling and a high standard of work.
-After a trip back to the UK and a long visa wait Steve and Maria decided to form a partnership and opened the Darlinghurst the salon on top of the already successful City salon.
+Arriving in Sydney in 1997, Maria started working alongside Steve and his father at the Hilton Hotel.
+She immediately discovered that father and son shared her passion for men’s hair styling and attention to detail and craft.
+Steve and Maria decided to form a partnership and finally opened a barbershop in Darlinghurst, to complement the already successful city salon.

-Maria loves the fact that Grand Royal in Darlinghurst has established itself as the barbershop of choice to many of the local men, where she and her staff have built some long lasting friendships with their clients over the last decade.
-So when one of her regular clients offered her to take over their lease at a busy corner shop Maria jumped at the chance to create another local barbershop in Surry Hills.
+Grand Royal in Darlinghurst is the barbershop of choice to many of the local men, where Maria and her staff have built many long-lasting client friendships over the past decade.
+When one of Maria’s regular clients offered her the chance to take over their lease at a busy corner shop in Surry Hills, Maria saw this as a chance to create another local barbershop.

 Maria believes education is the way forward and still takes regular cutting and business courses.
-With hairstyles continuously evolving and revolving she’s finding some of her early creations back in fashion.
+With hairstyles continuously evolving and being revisited, she’s even finding some of her early 1980s creations back in style.